-Despite the use of CPR, mortality rates for out-of-hospital cardiac arrest are about 90% for infants and children.
+Despite the use of cardiopulmonary resuscitation (CPR), mortality rates for out-of-hospital cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more are about 90% for infants and children.
 Mortality rates for in-hospital cardiac arrest for infants and children are about 65%.
 The mortality rate is 20 to 25% for respiratory arrest alone.
 Neurologic outcome is often severely compromised.

-Standardized outcome guidelines should be followed in reporting outcomes of CPR in children; eg, the modified Pittsburgh Outcome Categories Scale reflects cerebral and overall performance (see table Pediatric Cerebral Performance Category Scale).
+Standardized outcome guidelines should be followed in reporting outcomes of CPR in children; eg, the modified Pittsburgh Outcome Categories Scale reflects cerebral and overall performance (see table Pediatric Cerebral Performance Category Scale Pediatric Cerebral Performance Category Scale* ).

-Standards and guidelines for CPR from the American Heart Association are followed (see table Child and Infant CPR Techniques for Health Care Practitioners).
-For protocol after an infant or child has collapsed with possible cardiac arrest, see figure Pediatric comprehensive emergency cardiac care.
+Standards and guidelines for CPR from the American Heart association are followed (see table Child and Infant CPR Techniques for Health Care Practitioners Child and Infant CPR Techniques for Health Care Practitioners ).
+For protocol after an infant or child has collapsed with possible cardiac arrest, see figure Pediatric comprehensive emergency cardiac care Pediatric comprehensive emergency cardiac care .

 Pediatric comprehensive emergency cardiac care

 Bradycardia in a distressed child is a sign of impending cardiac arrest.
 Neonates, infants, and young children are more likely to develop bradycardia caused by hypoxemia, whereas older children initially tend to have tachycardia.
-An infant or child with a heart rate < 60/minute and signs of poor perfusion that do not rise with ventilatory support should have cardiac compressions (see figure Chest compression).
+An infant or child with a heart rate < 60/minute and signs of poor perfusion that do not rise with ventilatory support should have cardiac compressions (see figure Chest compression Chest compression in infants and children ).
 Bradycardia secondary to heart block is unusual.

 During chest compressions in infants and children (below the age of puberty or < 55 kg), the chest should be depressed one third of the anteroposterior diameter.
-This is about 4 to 5 cm (1.5 to 2 in).
-In adolescents or children > 55 kg, the recommended compression depth is the same as in adults, ie, 5 to 6 cm (2 to 2.5 in).
+This is about 4 to 5 cm.
+In adolescents or children > 55 kg, the recommended compression depth is the same as in adults, ie, 5 to 6 cm.

 Method of chest compression is also different in infants and children and is illustrated below.
 The rate of compression in infants and children is similar to that of adults at 100 to 120 compressions/minute.